BackendExpert/new-erp/README.md

 - When User login to the System,

 - The User try to access routes, that the user doesn't have any access, the System autometicaly suspend that user

+- As Example:

+- - if user type user try to access to the SuperAdmin Dashbaord the System autometicaly suspend that user's Account